 At the end of the day, the best view of the sunset in town is easily White Point Park down by the tidepools.
 On particularly windy days, following heavy rain especially, you’ll be treated to a show of crashing waves as the Sun cast a stunning orange light upon the water.
 Many locals come down to this area to take in the view while barbecuing food at Sunset.
 Once you’ve seen it for yourself, it’s easy to see why.

 Schools – Marine Magnet Programs

-With a plethora of quality public and charter school programs with a focus on marine science, math and other sciences, your growing soon-to be professional will have no shortage of quality of education as they prepare themselves for college and adulthood.
+With a plethora of quality public and charter school programs with a focus on marine science, math, and other sciences, your growing soon-to be professional will have no shortage of quality education as they prepare themselves for college and adulthood.

 San Pedro is becoming less and less a secret to many as its growing diversity and popularity are becoming more obvious to the rest of the state and those who wish to settle within California.
 Regardless of where one chooses to live here, the Bay of LA is a warm and welcoming home to all who come here.

 Credit to my college buddy, Wesley Dugle, who is a ‘Peedro native and writer, for putting this piece together for me!
 Catch him at regularly at Brouwerij West or subscribe to his blog at popwasabi.com!

 Want more San Pedro content?
 Leave us a message below!